 Many types of microbes, particularly bacteria, are responsible for food-borne illnesses.
 These include Salmonella, Campylobacter, Enterohemorrhagic Escherichia coli, Vibrio cholerae, Shigella spp., Staphylococcus aureus, Vibrio parahaemolyticus, Vibrio vulnificus, Yersinia enterocolitica, Clostridium botulinum, Clostridium perfringens, Clostridium difficile and Bacillus cereus, amongst others.

-•Clean your produce: Always wash fruits and vegetables in running tap water.
-With the growing concern about pesticide residues remaining on the surface of fruits and vegetables, it will be a good idea to soak these produce in luke warm water with some salt and vinegar for two hours, in order to leach out any harmful pesticide residues.
+Always wash fruits and vegetables in running tap water.
+With the growing concern about pesticide residues remaining on the surface of fruits and vegetables, it will be a good idea to soak these produce in lukewarm water with some salt and vinegar for two hours, in order to leach out any harmful pesticide residues.
 Before eating (fruits) or cooking (vegetables) wash again in running tap water to get rid of any last traces of pesticides.

 Cooking should be done at the correct temperature and also stored at the right temperature.
-Keep food very cold or very hot – bacteria causing foodborne illnesses thrive at room temperature.
+Keep food very cold or very hot – bacteria causing food borne illnesses thrive at room temperature.
 As a rule of thumb, keep hot food hot and cold food cold.
-A guide to safe temperature for different types of food is given in Table 1.
+A guide to a safe temperature for different types of food is given in Table 1.

 Cool hot foods, covered, outside for not more than half an hour before storing in the fridge.
 Reheat leftovers until steaming hot throughout, but don’t reheat them again.
 If barbecuing outside, make sure to pre-cook chicken, meat patties and sausages.
 Make sure all meat gets cooked thoroughly until the juices run clear and there is no pink flesh left.
 Place cooked items on a clean plate – not one already used for raw meat.

-•Safety tips for outdoor picnics: Food safety begins with proper hand cleaning — including outdoor settings.
-Before you begin setting out your picnic feast, make sure hands and surfaces are clean.
+Food safety begins with proper hand cleaning — including outdoor settings.
+Before you begin setting out your picnic feast, make sure your hands and surfaces are clean.
 If you don’t have access to running water, simply use a water jug, some soap, and paper towels; or consider using disposable “wet wipes” for cleaning your hands.
 Take care to keep all utensils and platters clean when preparing food; disposable plates are likely to be a better option for serving cooked food.

 Following these simple tips will ensure that you, your family and friends can enjoy the sun, fun and food at picnics and barbeques in a safe and enjoyable manner this summer.
 Happy holidays!